nyghtowl/north-pole-dnd-heist/dm-materials/dm-guide.md

 **Manifestation:** Evergreen scent, sound of sleigh bells, warm firelight glow, cornucopia of festive abundance

-**Where It Appears:**
-- **Mrs. Claus's Kitchen**: When players enter, the oven fire burns extra bright and Mrs. Claus mysteriously has MORE cookies than she thought: "How strange... it's as if someone blessed my baking..."
-- **Gift Wrapping Station**: A wrapped present appears that wasn't there before - contains useful improvised equipment (DM's choice)
-- **During Combat**: Faint sleigh bells jingle, granting one ally +1d4 to their next attack roll (once per combat encounter)
+**Where It Appears:** Mrs. Claus's Kitchen, Gift Wrapping Station, and during combat encounters.
+See individual room descriptions in [Combat Maps](combat-maps.md) for specific atmospheric moments.
+During any combat, faint sleigh bells may jingle, granting one ally +1d4 to their next attack roll (once per combat encounter, DM discretion).

 **Mechanical Benefit:** Once per adventure, a player can call upon the Ghost of Christmas Present.
 Roll 1d6:
 1. Heal 2d8 HP